kashanqq/Telegram-bot/README.md

 # Telegram-bot
-Telegram Bot With Different GPT Versions, Russian Roulette, Can Create Memes And More\n Everything in Russian, if you need, pls translate yourself
+Telegram Bot With Different GPT Versions, Russian Roulette, Can Create Memes And More
+# Everything in Russian, if you need, pls translate yourself